KonstaT/KonstaT.github.io/_devices/nexbox_a95x/TWRP.md

 **How to install proper root management:**

 - Download [SuperSU](http://download.chainfire.eu/supersu-stable) zip and copy it to your device's sdcards or USB stick
-- Boot to TWRP recovery
+- Boot into TWRP recovery
 - Install SuperSU zip in TWRP

 **How to restore stock recovery:**